Sar-taj107/Basic-Calculator/README.md

 ## How to Contribute

-To contribute to our Tech-Quiz:
+To contribute to our Basic-Calculator:

 1. **Fork the Repository:** Click the "Fork" button at the top right of this repository to create a copy in your GitHub account. 🍴